jamespym/doc-rag/README.md

 **Indexing**.
 BAAI/bge-small-en-v1. was used as the embedding model as it is fast, free, and is fully local for IP leakage concerns.
 In production, this can be swapped for Azure OpenAI.
-FAISS and BM25 were chosen as they complement each others' weaknesses and are the industry standards for semantic and syntactic search.
+FAISS and BM25 were chosen as they complement each other's weaknesses and are the industry standards for semantic and syntactic search.
 Section and pages are prepended at embedding time for FAISS, but no prepend for BM25 to avoid polluting keyword matching.

 **Retrieval**.